 To use the WACC formula, you need to first multiply the costs of each financial component and include that component’s proportional rate.
 Once you’ve arrived at those figures, multiply them by the company’s corporate tax rate.
 The resulting figure gives you the company’s weighted average cost of capital.

-There’s one caveat on calculating the weighted average cost of capital.
-The formula heavily relies on the cost of equity in its equation, which is largely unknown, since that value can vary.
+There’s a caveat to be mindful of when calculating the weighted average cost of capital: The formula heavily relies on the cost of equity in its equation, which is largely unknown, since that value can vary.
 A company’s share capital depends on what the market (i.e., investors) are willing to pay to invest in the company, as exhibited by the company’s stock price.

-Given that unknown scenario, companies must evaluate the expected return of their stock, through an investor’s eyes.
+Given that unknown, companies must evaluate the expected return of their stock, through an investor’s eyes.
 That represents the value of the company’s equity and any effort to hide or diminish that value could put a damper on a company’s share price.

 That’s why companies factor the estimated cost of equity into the WACC equation – they view the cost of equity as the amount of capital a company needs to spend to maintain a stock price that’s largely acceptable to market investors.